Open Banking and Account-to-Account Payments: Opportunities for U.S. Fintechs

 Regulatory Push

-In markets like the EU and UK, open banking rules have forced banks to expose APIs, making it easier for third parties to initiate secure transfers.
+In markets like the EU and UK, adjustments to open banking rules have forced banks to expose APIs.
+This is making it easier for third parties to initiate secure transfers and has effectively lowered the barriers for fintechs and merchants to plug directly into bank rails.

 Technology and Infrastructure

-The U.S. now has FedNow alongside ACH and RTP.
-India’s UPI has shown what’s possible when an entire population adopts instant A2A payments.
-They represent serious attempts to modernize money movement, and ignoring them can leave businesses behind.
+India’s UPI has been an example for some time and has shown us all what’s possible when an entire population adopts instant A2A payments.
+They represent serious attempts to modernize money movement.

 Shifting Expectations